GaloisInc/salty/doc/salty.md

    However, the sanity checker in salty rejects this situation, as it produces a controller that would satisfy system safety for exactly one step, and then behave unpredictably forever.
 2. The system safety properties are unsatisfiable.
-This is a problem, and slugs will refuse to synthesize a controller for the specification.
+This is a problem, as slugs will refuse to synthesize a controller for a specification that will never be able to satisfy its safety properties.

 Salty will output two errors in response to these problems: